Hello everyone, my name is Jorge and it's a pleasure to write to you again.

-My trainer and supervisor is currently teaching me so many useful tools, that I will be able to apply on my future job.
+My trainer and supervisor are currently teaching me so many useful tools, that I will be able to apply on my future job.

-These past days, I have been working on the company's blog, cleaning and fixing previous ones, and then posting them under my name.
+These past days, I have been working on the company's blog, cleaning and fixing previous ones, and then post them under my name.